-6. Painting Flowers with Vegetables
+7. Painting Chrysanthemum Flowers with Celery

 Wash and fully dry a stalk of celery, then dip one end of the celery in acrylic craft paint.
-Stamp down on your canvas or paper to create a rose petal. repeat this stamping technique in a circular pattern to paint the whole rose flower.
+Stamp down on your canvas or paper to create a rose petal. repeat this stamping technique in a circular pattern to paint the whole chrysanthemum flower.

-Extra tip: Use darker colored paint for first layer of the rose flower.
+Extra tip: Use darker colored paint for first layer of the flower.
 Wait for the layer to dry, then re-layer the same pattern with a lighter paint color to create depth and dimension to your flowers.

-To summarize, flower paintings are nothing to be scared of.
+Flower paintings are nothing to be scared of.
 Even if you are still learning about different brushes or don’t feel too confident using them, there are a lot of creative ways you can paint show-stopping floral designs without breaking a sweat.

 Whether you choose Q-tips, forks, plastic bottles, okra, celery or go all-in with your fingers, the bottom line is that you should have fun creating your flower painting.